sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

 as recalling the last logging for a task.
 Tasks also have access to their own persisted binary or text data.

-To use Streams, get the value of the `streams` task.
+To use Streams, get the value of the :key:`streams` task.
 This is a special task that provides an instance of
 `TaskStreams <../../api/sbt/std/TaskStreams.html>`_
 for the defining task.
 This type provides access to named binary and